Devie UI

 Once the default theme is set up, you can modify values based on your preferences.

-You can edit the values directly; however, a cleaner approach is to overwrite them without changing the original, allowing you to keep track of your customizations.
+You can edit the values directly, or keep the defaults and overwrite only the values you need.
 Here are different examples of overwrites.

 @layer devie {